floodlight/indigo/README.md

 application code.
 Currently, only unit test applications are made available in this distribution.

+Code from other repositories is consumed using git submodules.
+All submodules are located under the `submodules` directory.

 The build infrastructure is implemented by a collection of make files and some scripts.
-These live in the `Builder` subdirectory.
-To support multiple build environments, the `Builder` subdirectory has per-build environment subdirectories.
+These live in the `infra` submodule, in the `builder` directory.
+To support multiple build environments, the `builder` directory has per-build environment subdirectories.
 Currently only the unix build environment is supported in this distribution.

 Architectural Overview
 ======================